Does this test have other names?

 symptom of the disease is swollen salivary glands.
 This causes painful swelling between

 the ear and jaw.
-But this swelling doesn't occur in everyone with the mumps.
+But this swelling doesn't happen in everyone with the mumps.
 Some

 people have no symptoms at all.